Muay Thai: 20th century

 King Rama VII (r.
 1925–1935) pushed for codified rules for Muay and they were put into place.
 Thailand's first boxing ring was built in 1921 at Suan Kulap.
 Referees were introduced and rounds were now timed by kick.
 Fighters at the Lumpinee Boxing Stadium began wearing modern gloves, as well as hard groin protectors, during training and in boxing matches against foreigners.
 Traditional rope-binding (Khat Chueak) made the hands a hardened, dangerous striking tool.
 The use of knots in the rope over the knuckles made the strikes more abrasive and damaging for the opponent while protecting the hands of the fighter.
 This rope-binding was still used in fights between Thais but after a death in the ring, it was decided that fighters should wear gloves and cotton coverlets over the feet and ankles.
 It was also around this time that the term "Muay Thai" became commonly used, while the older form of the style came to be known as "Muay Boran", which is now performed primarily as an exhibition art form.

+On October 29, 1970.
+King Bhumibol Adulyadej gave his speech to the Muay Thai Fund Raising Organizing Committee in support of Thai boxers on behalf of the Anandamahidol Foundation states:

 Muay Thai was at the height of its popularity in the 1980s and 1990s.
 Top fighters commanded purses of up to 200,000 Baht and the stadia where gambling was legal drew big gates and big advertising revenues.
-In 2016, a payout to a superstar fighter was about 100,000Bbaht per fight, but can range as high as 540,000 Baht for a bout.
+In 2016, a payout to a superstar fighter was about 100,000 Baht per fight, but can range as high as 540,000 Baht for a bout.

 In 1993, the International Federation of Muay Thai Amateur, or IFMA was inaugurated.
 It became the governing body of amateur Muay Thai consisting of 128 member countries worldwide and is recognised by the Olympic Council of Asia.

 In 1995, the World Muaythai Council, the oldest and largest professional sanctioning organisations of muay Thai, was established by the Thai government and sanctioned by the Sports Authority of Thailand.

 In 1995, the World Muay Thai Federation was founded by the merger of two existing organisations, and established in Bangkok, becoming the federation governing international Muay Thai.
 In August 2012, it had over 70 member countries.
 Its president is elected at the World Muay Thai Congress.